Here are some famous festivals in Mexico City for music fans, film buff and art lovers.

 Corredor Cultural Roma Condesa

-Enjoy Corredor Cultural Roma Condesa, a contemporary culture festival which promotes eco-friendly consumption.
+Enjoy Corredor Cultural Roma Condesa, a contemporary festival of art, design, fashion, cinema, environment and gastronomy activities, and involves galleries, shops, restaurants.
 Conducted twice in a year in spring and fall in the Roma and Condesa areas, visitors can stroll and enjoy the spread of art, design and culture.